 TABLE OF CONTENTS

-When your business accepts ACH payments, simply obtaining your customers’ account information isn’t enough.
-You must obtain a signed ACH authorization form, thereby giving your business permission to charge or refund the customer’s bank account.
+When your business is collecting payments on the ACH network, you must obtain a signed ACH authorization form.
+This gives your business permission to charge or refund the customer’s bank account.
 Filling it out accurately and filing it away safely will ensure that you’re following the right protocols in order to access your customer’s bank account.
-For at least two years following authorization termination, you must keep the ACH authorization form on file, which makes the filing of the form of great importance.
+For at least two years following authorization termination, you must keep the form on file.

-Below we explain ACH authorization forms in-depth, covering what they are and how to fill them out.
+Below we explain Automated Clearing House (ACH) authorization forms in-depth, covering what they are and how to fill them out.

 Why Is an ACH Authorization Form Important?